dalesgit/wiki-vim/pages/pacific-cruise-itinerary-with-graphic.md

 * April 24 DAY 40 - AT SEA
 * April 25 DAY 41 - AT SEA
 * April 26 In Port - 8am to 11pm DAY 42 - VICTORIA, BRITISH COLUMBIA, CANADA
-* April 27 Arrives - 7am DAY 43 - SEATTLE, WASHINGTON, US

-# March 4 Fly to Honolulu
+* Apr 27, 2025 at 7am Seattle, Washington, US

-# Return to Florida
+- Return to Florida

-# Mar 16, 2025 at 5pm Auckland, New Zealand
-RETURN